Volvo VN

-The Volvo VN (also known as the Volvo VNL) is a heavy duty truck produced by the Swedish vehicle manufacturer Volvo Trucks.
+The Volvo VN (also known as the Volvo VNL) is a heavy-duty truck produced by the Swedish vehicle manufacturer Volvo Trucks.
 Initially developed in North America, it was introduced in 1996 as the second generation Volvo Class 8 tractor.
-For the 2004 model year the third generation model was introduced with a revised hood, headlamps, fairings and interior, and the VN was officially renamed VNL.
+For the 2000 model year, the VN was officially renamed VNL.
 Other models included the VNM (until 2017) and the VNR (from 2017).

 The "L" in VNL signifies a long bonnet, compared to the medium-bonneted VNM and the regional VNR.
 Other parts of the model name (for example, VNL64T760) include the number of wheels and wheels driven ("64"), followed by a "T" for tractor, followed by a three-digit code for the cab style.
 The 300 cab is a day cab and the 400 is a short sleeper, with 640/660/740/760/780 representing various full sleeper cabs with flat or high roofs.

 It was the first Volvo commercial vehicle to be assembled in the United States after the discontinuation of the WhiteGMC brand (although Volvo did not purchase the remainder of General Motors' interests in truck tractors until 1997, rechristening its U.S. truck division from Volvo GM to Volvo Trucks North America).
 It is currently available exclusively for the North American market.

 In 2013 Volvo Trucks added the VNX, the highest model in the VN series.

+First generation (1996–2024)

+The first generation Volvo VN series was produced from 1996 to 2024, and manufactured exclusively in the United States at Volvo Trucks' New River Valley Plant in Dublin, Virginia.
+It was developed alongside a new generation of European Volvo trucks (FH, FM, and NH), while also incorporating know-how from the previous White-GMC designs.
+Having been developed in tandem with the European truck family, the VN cab was also designed to meet the Swedish Cab Safety test procedure, a stricter standard than that required for North American-market trucks.
+The VN was also about 1100 lb lighter than the previous Volvo conventional truck, the WI.
+The VN was renamed VNL in 2000, to distinguish it from the shorter VNM (intended for regional and work duty rather than long haul operations) which appeared concurrently.

+The first generation of the VN family received two major facelifts.